 Bone weakness can be a manifestation of inadequate or absence of critical bone nutrients, absorption interference or insufficient skeletal use (sedentary lifestyle).
 Bone loss conditions include osteoporosis, osteopenia, poor dental health, loss of height over time, bone pain, or stiffness in muscles and joints.

 Bone health is not as simple as supplementing extra calcium!
 Have you ever noticed levels of osteoporosis continue to rise despite high rates of calcium supplementation?

 5 Ways Paleo Helps...

 The following are five specific ways the Paleo Diet and Lifestyle enhance sound sleep.
-Further information is thoroughly detailed in The Paleovation Workbook (specific chapter locations are noted in parentheses; supplemental topic info is accessible here.)
+Further information is thoroughly detailed in The Paleovation Workbook (specific section locations are noted in parentheses; supplemental topic info is accessible here.)